What is the US visa procedure?

 The sheer happiness and feeling of euphoria on getting selected and receiving the confirmation of enrolment (COE) from your dream university is indeed unparalleled.
 But you are still one step away from living your dream and that is – getting your student visa.
-Apply for a US Visa

 Visa interview is an important step prior to the final confirmation of student visa approval for most countries including Australia, Canada, Germany, New Zealand, UK and USA.
 Your interview could fasten or delay your visa processing.
 Therefore, it is crucial that you prepare for the interview and address all concerns of the visa officer.
-Apply for a US Visa

 The interview is taken by a visa officer who may ask you a range of questions mainly to ensure that your application case is genuine and your intentions align with what is being written in the application form.
 The officer is a trained professional, who could ask multiple unrelated questions to know your real interests and objectives.
 If you are prepared, you will enjoy this process and meeting someone who opens the door of a new country for you!
-Apply for a US Visa

 A few visa interview tips:

 - Prepare for the interview questions in advance.